MY STATE

 4) Does your state have any conservation or recycling programs.

 5)Plant and indoor or outdoor garden of native plants.
-Learn about "heirloom" seeds.
+Learn about

 6) Go birdwatching and try to find your state bird.